Prevent Bottle Refusal: Practical Feeding Tips for Parents

 Introduce the Bottle Early (But Not Too Early)

 Experts recommend introducing a bottle around 4–6 weeks if you plan to use one.
-This gives breastfeeding time to establish, while still making the bottle a familiar option before habits become too fixed.
+This gives breastfeeding time to establish.

-Check out our Science Behind the Scent to see how early exposure and scent can make bottle transitions easier.
+Check out our Science Behind the Scent page to see how early exposure and familiar scents can support smoother bottle transitions.

 Keep the Bottle in the Routine